Face facts: it’s not very good.

 The Doctor tells Leela that he may have accidentally given birth to a schizophrenic monster.

-Sue: So the Doctor wanted to be a God?
-That’s very interesting.
+The Face of EvilSue: So the Doctor wanted to be a god?
+That’s interesting.
 When did this happen?
-And how could he forget all about it?
+And how did he forget about it?

 Sue: I don’t think the kids would have liked this story very much.
 The monsters are invisible, the aliens look like they are taking part in Eurovision, and the Doctor is banging on about Freud.
-I would have been bored.
-What am I saying?
+I would have been bored… What am I saying?
 I am bored.

 Xoanon sends some Tesh to kill the Doctor and Leela.